-• Students are accountable for all academic communications sent to their Mayville State University e-mail address.
+It is important that we communicate about the course, and about the life situations, which have an impact on your participation in it.
 It is recommended that you use the email account provided to you as an online Mayville State University student, rather than changing that communication tool in your personal profile in the Moodle learning management system.
 Mayville State University does not recommend the use of another email address or the forwarding of email to a personal email account, as this practice may compromise the security of your identity and personal information.
+Under most circumstances, student emails will be answered with 72 hours (email may not be checked over the weekends).